By Jodi Walsh, Guest Contributor

-Ideas or initiatives that have not been effectively refined can still be presented as seemingly strategic targets.
+Ideas or initiatives, which have not been effectively refined, can still be presented as seemingly “team approved” goals.

-Actions to create consensus can look like seeking alignment when they really just silence the opposition, eliminating any ability to address individual’s concerns.
+Actions to create consensus can look like seeking alignment, when they really just silence the opposition.
+The impact is to eliminate any ability to address individual concerns.

-The pursuit of high levels of certainty before goal definition can have the appearance of due diligence but simply be a delay of action.
+The pursuit of high levels of certainty before goal definition can have the appearance of due diligence, but is simply a delay of action.

-A team must wrestle with the uncertainties, misunderstandings and inconsistencies around what they have been asked to pursue.
-They must recognize together the risks they are taking but not be paralyzed by them.
+A team must wrestle with the uncertainties, misunderstandings, and inconsistencies around what they have been asked to pursue.
+They must recognize the risks they are taking, but not be paralyzed by them.